Connector for OData – Integration in applications

 Binary data fields

-OData data fields of type "Edm.Binary (BLOB)" are handled in Intrexx as the File data type.
+OData data fields of the type "Edm.Binary (BLOB)" are treated as a file data type in Intrexx.
 This allows binary data to be saved in Intrexx file data fields.
-As the file type and the required file metadata cannot be automatically determined from OData Binary fields, these must be stored in the Expert settings for the data field.
+As the file type and the required file metadata cannot be determined automatically from OData Binary fields, these must be stored in the Expert settings of the data field.

 At first, a file extension for general use can be defined.
-This is only necessary for OData services that are not provided via the Intrexx OData Provider.
+This is only necessary for OData services that are not made available via the Intrexx OData provider.

 The file type is automatically used as the file extension when the binary data is saved.
 Currently, only one file type per field can be defined for all data records.
-Furthermore, an OData-specific file storage location is required with the alias "odata", in order to temporarily store the files.
+In addition, an OData-specific file location with the alias "odata" is required to temporarily store the files.

-Next, deactivate the "Export files" option and run the function test.
-If the service to be consumed is a service prepared by the Intrexx OData Provider, the required file metadata is automatically provided for use by the service.
+Deactivate the "Export files" option and carry out the function test.
+If the service to be consumed is a service provided by the Intrexx OData provider, the required file metadata is automatically provided by the service.

-An additional possibility to enable the contents of binary fields as a download is to use the callable method "$ODataMediaResourceCallable.getDownloadURIForBinaryProperty()".
+Another way to enable the content of binary fields as a download is by calling the callable method "$ODataMediaResourceCallable.getDownloadURIForBinaryProperty()".
 This generates an URL that can be inserted into a download link on a view or edit page:

 <a target="_blank" href="$ODataMediaResourceCallable.getDownloadURIForBinaryProperty($ProcessingContext, $DC.getRecId(), '<GUID_DATENGRUPPE>', '<BINARY_PROPERTY NAME>', '<FILE_NAME>','CONTENT_TYPE', '<DISPOSITION_TYPE>')">Download File</a>